cordesmich/docker_gitlab/README.md

 # docker_gitlab
-shell commands for configure a gitlab server
+shell commands to configure a gitlab server